top of page

 Hamstring Injuries & Acupuncture at Acute Acupuncture 163 The Terrace, Wellington Central, Wellington

-Biceps femoris: The biceps femoris is a muscle of the posterior compartment of the thigh, and lies in the posterolateral aspect.
-It arises proximally by two 'heads', termed the 'long head' (superficial) and the 'short head' (deep).
+Biceps femoris: The biceps femoris is a muscle of the posterior compartment of the thigh and lies in the posterolateral aspect.
+It arises proximally by two 'heads,' termed the 'long head' (superficial) and the 'short head' (deep).
 Flexes the knees, extends the hip, laterally rotates lower leg when knee slightly flexed, assists in lateral rotation of the thigh when hip extended.

 Semimembranosus: The semimembranosus is a muscle within the posterior compartment of the thigh.
 It is located deep in the semitendinosus muscle within the medial aspect of the posterior thigh.
 It originates from the ischial tuberosity (more superiorly than the origin of the semitendinosus and biceps femoris).
-Flexion of the leg at the knee joint, extension of the thigh at the hip, and medially rotates the thigh at the hip joint and the leg at the knee joint.
+Flexion of the leg at the knee joint, extension of the thigh at the hip, and medially rotation of the thigh at the hip joint and the leg at the knee joint.

 Semitendinosus: The semitendinosus muscle, collectively with the other two muscles of the posterior compartment of the thigh, works to extend at the hip and flex at the knee.
 The semitendinosus muscle, in particular, has the added functionality of assisting the popliteus muscle in rotating the leg internally.

 In addition to acupuncture, other forms of treatment for hamstring injuries may include rest, ice, compression, elevation (RICE), physical therapy, and anti-inflammatory medication.
-It is important to seek medical attention when experiencing a hamstring injury to ensure proper diagnosis and treatment.
+It is essential to seek medical attention when experiencing a hamstring injury to ensure proper diagnosis and treatment.

 • LinkedIn